 But what happens when values have different weights, which means that they're not equally important?
 Below you will see how to calculate the weighted mean using the weighted average formula.
 Also, you'll find examples where the weighted average method may be used - like e.g. calculation of the GPA, average grade or your final grade.

 Let's start from the beginning: what is a weighted average?

-Weighted average (weighted arithmetic mean) is a concept similar to standard arithmetic mean (called simply an average), but in weighted average not all elements are contributing equally to the final result.
+Weighted average (weighted arithmetic mean) is a concept similar to standard arithmetic mean (called simply the average), but in the weighted average not all elements are contributing equally to the final result.
 We can say that some values are more important than the others, so they are multiplied by a coefficient called the weight.

 For example, during your studies you may encounter the situation where the grade from an exam is two times more important than the grade from a quiz - and that's exactly what we call the weighted average method.
 To define it in a more mathematical way, we can write the weighted average formula as:

 where are our numbers, and are our weights - the importance of the numbers in averaging.

 So, having A from an exam and C from a quiz, you'd get B as a standard average, but assuming that the exam is two times more important, you should get a B+.